-The interest earned on a simple fixed deposit is calculated as simple interest.
-The formula used is:
+The interest earned on a simple fixed deposit is calculated as simple interest with the formula:

 matured amount = principal * (1 + (rate * term))

-While the interest earned on cumulative fixed deposit is compounded.
-The interest earned during the previous compounding period is added to the principal for calculation of interest using the formula:
+The interest earned on cumulative fixed deposit is compounded.
+That is, the interest earned during the previous compounding period is added to the principal for calculation of interest using the formula:

 matured amount = principal * (1 + rate / compounding frequency) ^ (compounding frequency * term)